Northeast US Ecosystems Data Jam

 Data Jammers immerse themselves in authentic, locally relevant data sets that have been collected in and around the region by professional scientists.
 It's like a science fair project, only we provide the data.
 And to communicate their interpretations, they create a graphic, song, video, sculpture, computer game, puppet show, children's book, or whatever!
 Their imagination is the limit!

-Check out "Contest Essentials" and the Teacher and Student Resources pages to learn how to participate in this year's Northeast US Ecosystems Data Jam competition brought to you by the Northeast US Shelf (NES) Long Term Ecological Research (LTER) Schoolyard.
+Check out "Contest Essentials" and the Teacher Resources page to learn how to participate in this year's Northeast US Ecosystems Data Jam competition brought to you by the Northeast US Shelf (NES) Long Term Ecological Research (LTER) Schoolyard.

 This video was prepared for the Hudson Valley Data Jam competition and will explain how to approach the competition creatively.